adamjhc/stream-vertex-cover/weekly_log.md

 Python seems a good choice for quick implementations, clear readability, and is used in streaming environments.
 C may be a better choice for trying to get speedy code while I'm still testing on my laptop.

 Finally got round to typing up the last 5 weeks worth of week logs.

+## Semester 1 Week 6 - 04/11

+Monday 14:00

+- Rajesh and I talked over the kind on timeline I would have over the remaining weeks: to have the given graph algorithms implemented locally and tested by Christmas, over Christmas learn streaming frameworks and in the new year start testing algorithms in a streaming environment.

+## Semester 1 Week 7 - 11/11

+Monday 14:00

+- Another short meeting setting in stone the aims of the project.

+Started on implementation of vertex cover kernelization algorithm as well as setting up types for the graph implementations and tests for each.